Our methodology

 i.
 Sampling techniques – size and selection methods

 ii.
-Preparing the Field survey formats to reflect the objectives of the study
+Preparing field survey formats to reflect the objectives of the study

 iii.
-Mode of administration of the survey and list out persons for in-depth interviews
+Administering the survey and listing out persons for in-depth interviews

 Data structure and IT system

 i.
-The data about the scheme would be defined, and the data about the required data fields would be called for from the IE. This data would be analysed for adequacy and consistency.
+Defining the data about the scheme and calling the required data fields from the indenting entity.
+This data will be analysed for adequacy and consistency.

 ii.
-Designing IT tools, including mobile apps for data capture from the field
+Designing IT tools including mobile apps that capture data from the field

-iv.
-Analysis of the data captured from the field for robustness, completeness, consistency and accuracy.
+iii.
+Analysing the data captured from the field for robustness, completeness, consistency, and accuracy.

 Field work and verification of the status on the field

 i.
-Field visit by the members of CRISP for interaction with the stakeholders – it is expected that the members would stay in the field for in-depth understanding of the field level status, and to find ways for improving the same.
+All members of CRISP visit the field and interact with stakeholders.
+CRISP members stay in the field to gain an in-depth understanding of the field and find ways to improve the same.

 ii.
-Administering the surveys: The surveys would be administered by field level researchers under the guidance of the CRISP team assuring unbiased surveys.
+Surveys will be administered by field level researchers under the guidance of the CRISP team, ensuring unbiased surveys.

 Report writing

 i.
-The entire team of CRISP would examine the evidence and discuss the suggestions for improvement
+The entire team of CRISP will examine the evidence and discuss the scope for improvement

 ii.
 These suggestions will be further field-tested on a random basis to ensure that they are practical and can be implemented

 iii.
-This would be shared with the IE in exit meeting, for taking feedback
+The results will be shared with the indenting entity in exit meeting to get feedback

 iv.
-The report would be finalised, and presented
+The report will be finalised and presented

 v.
-The Report would be published in reputed academic journals, and other places for wider dissemination.
+The report will be published in reputed academic journals and other places for wider dissemination.